bitovi/academy/src/canjs/1-setup/setup.md

 @page learn-canjs/setup-canjs Setup with StealJS
 @parent learn-canjs 1

-@description Learn to setup a basic CanJS application using StealJS as the module loader.
+@description Learn to set up a basic CanJS application using StealJS as the module loader.

 @body